 First off, it’s okay if everything isn’t perfect.
 No one is a mind reader and teaching people you’ve never met is hard.
 Being flexible with your content will allow you to ask people for feedback which increases trust and interactions in your online course.

 Also, the flexibility you practice with your course design will help in promoting your online course.
 When you ask your students for feedback on what they like and dislike, you’ll then have a better idea of how to market your online course to reach your “ideal” students.

 We’ve talked about a lot of strategies for online course promotion, but none of that will matter if you’re not using a great platform.

-Mighty Networks is a website builder and white label community platform that lets you bring your community, online courses, and content together in one place, under your own brand and domain name, instantly available on web, iOS and Android.
+Mighty Networks is a powerful cultural software platform that replaces a website builder with a white label community platform.
+Mighty's flexible Spaces let you build the courses YOU want, adding in features like live streaming, online courses, discussion forums, and written and video content.
+We bring content, community, courses, and commerce together in one place, under your own brand and domain name, instantly available on web, iOS and Android.

 Basically, when you choose to host your online courses on Mighty Networks, you’re getting a platform that will grow with you, your brand, and your students.

-The new step is the most important: Putting these tips to use and creating the online course you’ve been thinking about.
+The next step is the most important: Putting these tips to use and creating the online course you’ve been thinking about.